marta-krzyk-dev/SpitGame/README.md

 - [x] User chooses a card
 - [x] User chooses a card to move to an empty spot
 - [x] User agrees to stack cards onto another

+TODOs
 - [ ] Move AskForName to pLayer class?
-- [ ] Move ThereAreValidPairs to Player class
+- [ ] Merge method GetInputWithAllowedAnswers into GetInput
-- [ ] Move ConvertCardToNumericValue to Deck as static method
+- [ ] Use ConvertCardToNumericValue in Player

 TESTS:
 - [x] Create player with 15+ character name, check score table

 Special scenarios:
-- [ ] Consider cards: 2 9 9 Q K. The game cannot infinitely prompt user to stack 9s and then move top 9 to empty spot
+- [x] Consider cards: 2 9 9 Q K. The game cannot infinitely prompt user to stack 9s and then move top 9 to empty spot

 Features:
 - [x] Player's name is shortened to 15 characters